 The Short-Term European Paper (STEP) initiative aims to foster the integration of the European markets for short-term paper through the convergence of market standards and practices.
 Integration will enhance market depth and liquidity and increase the diversification opportunities for issuers (both financial and non-financial institutions) and investors.

-Monitors market developments and establishes and reviews the market standards on which the STEP label is based.
+a.
+STEP Market Committee Monitors market developments and establishes and reviews the market standards on which the STEP label is based.
 The STEP Market Committee may amend the provisions of the Convention in accordance with the terms of the Code of Conduct of the STEP Market Committee (the “Code of Conduct”).
 The STEP Market Committee also provides guidance on the appropriate and consistent interpretation of the Convention.

-to administer the STEP Market website.
+What is the STEP Market Convention?

 The STEP Market Convention lays down the criteria which short-term paper programmes must fulfill to be STEP-compliant and the procedures for granting and withdrawing the STEP label.